mother-of-all-self-hosting/ansible-role-duplicati/docs/configuring-duplicati.md

 Take a look at:

 - [`defaults/main.yml`](../defaults/main.yml) for some variables that you can customize via your `vars.yml` file.
 You can override settings (even those that don't have dedicated playbook variables) using the `duplicati_environment_variables_additional_variables` variable

-See its [environment variables](https://duplicati.com/docs/self-hosting/environment-variables) for a complete list of Duplicati's config options that you could put in `duplicati_environment_variables_additional_variables`.

 ## Installing